It is possible to create new raster surfaces by selecting New Raster...

 of typically 10-20 points over the entire raster.
 To make this process easier, you may also use zoom mode

-to zoom into particular parts of the raster (making sure the Add points
+to zoom into particular parts of the raster (making sure the Add points is not selected

 when using the mouse to zoom and pan).

-You can control the complexity of the transformation to be applied by selecting one of the linear
+You can control the complexity of the transformation to be applied by selecting one of the linear,

-transformation options.
+quadratic or cubic transformation options.
 To calculate the transformation,

-button.
+press the Calculate transformation button.
 This will display the coefficients of the transform

 along with a measure of Root Mean Squared Error (RMSE) which should be as small as possible.
 The error